 — Christina PappasVice president at Keyes Co.
 Realtors in Miami and president of the Florida Realtors

 Housing economists measure the stockpile of homes for sale in months of supply.
-In January, the number was just 1.6 months, a record low, according to the National Association of Realtors.
+In January 2022, the number was just 1.6 months, a record low, according to the National Association of Realtors.
 The figure has ticked up each month since, reaching 1.7 months in February, 1.9 months in March and 2.2 months in April.
 In July, the number rose all the way to 3.3 months.

-The real estate rule of thumb says that a balanced market, one that favors neither buyers nor sellers, is characterized by five to six months of supply.
-So this is still very much a seller’s market — but the picture looks less skewed today than it did a few months ago.
+The real estate rule of thumb says that a balanced market — one that favors neither buyers nor sellers — is characterized by five to six months of supply.
+So 3.3 months is still a seller’s market to be sure.
+But the picture looks much less skewed today than it did a few months ago.

 Price increases, combined with a recent run-up in mortgage rates, have created affordability challenges for buyers.
 The average cost of a 30-year mortgage was just 3 percent in August 2021, according to Bankrate’s national survey of lenders.
 By mid-May, the number had soared to 5.45 percent.
 “That is causing people to pause,” says Christina Pappas, vice president at Keyes Co.
 Realtors in Miami and president of the Florida Realtors.

-Andrew Sachs, a Keller Williams broker in Newtown, Connecticut, says he has begun to notice signs of a cooler market.
+Andrew Sachs, a Keller Williams broker in Newtown, Connecticut, says he is noticing signs of a cooler market.
 “There are fewer bidding wars.
 Maybe the seller gets asking price, but they don’t get eight bids that push it over asking price,” he says.
-“A seller can’t ask for the world and get it, so everything is going to be more negotiable.”
+“A seller can’t ask for the world and get it [anymore], so everything is going to be more negotiable.”

 For the past two years, buyers who wanted to close on a deal had been all but forced to make aggressive bids on multiple properties.
 Now, the pendulum might be inching back in their favor.
 “We are seeing some pockets of normalization,” Sachs says.
 “The more people who can buy homes, the healthier overall the economy will be.”

-Builders can’t build quickly enough to meet demand: Homebuilders pulled way back after the last crash, and they never fully ramped up to pre-2007 levels.
-Now, there’s no way for them to buy land and win regulatory approvals quickly enough to quench demand.
-While they are building as much as they can, the massive suburban developments that were common from 1950 through 2010 are now rare.
+- Builders are still unable to build quickly.
+Homebuilders pulled way back after the last crash, and they have never fully ramped up to pre-2007 levels.
+Now, there’s no way for them to buy land and win regulatory approvals quickly enough to quench the current housing demand.
+While they are building as much as they can, the massive suburban developments that commonly popped up before 2010 are now rare.